How to Package Your Product

 For instance, frozen products displayed in a stand-up freezer may be placed so that the front panel is facing the consumer or stacked so that the side panel faces out.
 Products might be hung on a peg or placed on a shelf.
 Items sold in retail-ready packaging will have to be shelf ready with the graphics displayed prominently.
 It is important to know the location to ensure the package maximizes shelf appeal and draws the attention of the consumer.

 Another consideration is whether the retailer is planning to change the way products are displayed.
-Some grocers are moving away from hanging cheese and deli meats on pegs as stocking them is time-consuming.
-There is a move to transition to stand-up pouch bags in that category.
+Grocers are revamping stores to meet changing consumer buying habits and reduce operating costs.
+Some stores moved away from hanging cheese bags in favour of retail ready packaging and stand-up pouches as stocking them is time-consuming.

-It is crucial to know how products are, and will be, handled and displayed at the point of sale to ensure the package meets the needs of the retailer and provides optimal promotion to the consumer.
+Ensure you know how products are, and will be, handled and displayed at the point of sale so that you can design a package that meets the needs of the retailer and provides optimal promotion for your product.

 Packaging can assist you in getting your products to market safely and effectively.
 In order to create the ideal package, you must assess the needs of the product.